Ghappenin/AWS-S3-Basics/README.md

 # AWS-S3-Basics

 <h2>Description</h2>
-By the end of this lab, you will create S3 bucket and will be able upload content to the bucket.
-You will also enable Encryption, Versioning for S3 Bucket and will create Lifecycle management rule for objects in S3 Bucket.
-You will also create a Static website using AWS S3.
+By the end of this lab, you will create a S3 bucket, upload content to the bucket, enable Encryption and create a bucket policy.